brownjm/laser-propagation/README.md

 This will produce the executable `main.out`

 # Usage
-## Input file
+## Parameter file
-The type of simulation, inclusion of physical phenomena, and control of output files are controled with an input file containing the parameters of the simulation.
+The type of simulation, inclusion of physical phenomena, and control of output files are controled with an parameter file containing the parameters of the simulation.

-The input file syntax is similar to an ini file, in that pairs of key=value are grouped under sections (surrounded by square braces \[\]).
+The parameter file syntax is similar to an ini file, in that pairs of key=value are grouped under sections (surrounded by square braces \[\]).
 Comments are denoted with a # and any text after them is ignored.
 Here is an example:
 ```shell
 [propagation]
 starting_distance = 0
 ending_distance = 1 # final propagation distance of simulation
 ```

-Since the input file is used to control the simulation there are some sections that are required and others that are optional.
+Since the parameter file is used to control the simulation there are some sections that are required and others that are optional.
 See the documentation for a complete description of all available sections.

 ## Running
  To run the simulation use
 ```shell
 ./main.out [filename]
 ```
 During runtime, the simulation writes to the terminal and to a file called `log`.
-The file log contains a listing of the input parameters plus any calculated values:
+The file log contains a listing of the parameters plus any calculated values:
 ```shell
 *** Parameters ***
 calculated/Pcr: 1.20036e+10